-The change we want to achieve is to reduce the overall number of traffic accident deaths in Montenegro from 8 to 6 persons per 100,000 annually, which is the EU average.
+The fact that the average number of fatalities in Montenegro is still twice higher than in the EU (28 EU countries, 2016 - mortality rate of 5.1) indicates that efforts need to be invested in order to improve the road safety situation in the country.
+The change we want to achieve is to reduce the overall number of traffic accident deaths and injuries in Montenegro, which is in line with SDG 3 – Good health and well-being, target 3.6 - By 2020, halve the number of global deaths and injuries from road traffic accidents.
 We plan to do so by testing an innovative model - Social Impact Bond (SIB) – as a way of raising money for road safety reforms.

-The road safety will be selected as Montenegro’s first pilot for SIB modality.
-The project will include conducting an Assessment of Road Safety in Montenegro with Recommendations and Analysis of the Legal Framework.
-The next step will be to engage national stakeholders and create the conditions for the design and establishment of Road Safety Bond in Montenegro.
-This, in turn, will open an innovative way to engage private sector to invest into road safety improvement in the country and thus bolster global sustainability together with public sector.
-The value added of this idea is “pay for success” principle, which means that the Government and tax payers will pay only for the intervention that is successful and yields results.
+The road safety has been selected as Montenegro’s first pilot for SIB modality, which purported to open an innovative way to engage private sector to invest into road safety improvement in the country and thus bolster global sustainability together with public sector.
+The value added of this idea is “pay for success” principle, which means that the Government and tax payers pay only for the intervention that is successful and yields results.